cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

    3. Configure the template settings.
 Those settings are a simplified form of [server access card](/access_management/#creating-server-access-cards).
    4. Click the __Create__ button to confirm the template's creation.
 4. [Create an access card](/access_management/#access-cards) for each user in your network using the prepared template.

+{: .note }
+>If you do not see some of the user management features described above, check that you have Identity integration enabled.
+For more information, see the [Identity Integration](/identity_integration/) chapter.